OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 ## Run the server

-Once the server is developed, you can run it by selecting *Run As --&gt; Maven build ...* from the project's context menu, and setting the goal to `clean jetty:run-war`.
+Once the server is developed, you can run it by selecting *Run As ➞ Maven build ...* from the project's context menu, and setting the goal to `clean jetty:run-war`.

 You can now access your server from http://localhost:8080/adaptor-sample

 * *adaptor-sample* and *8080* will depend on your particular settings, as instructed above.

-### Some tips

-If you get the error *Project configuration is not up-to-date with pom.xml*, simply right click on the eclipse project and select Maven--&gt;Update Project ...
+> **Pro Tip:** If you get the error *Project configuration is not up-to-date with pom.xml*, simply right click on the eclipse project and select *Maven ➞ Update Project* ...